wgu-opensource/osmt/README.md

   - Open your browser to `http://localhost:4200`.

 ### OAuth2 and Okta Configuration
-To use Okta as your OAuth2 provider, you will need a free developer account with [Okta](https://okta.com).
+To use Okta as your OAuth2 provider, you will need a free developer account with [Okta Free Account](https://developer.okta.com/signup).
 While the user interface at Okta may change, the big ideas of configuring an application for an OAuth/OpenID Connect provider should still apply.
 From your Okta Dashboard:

+Before you start with these steps, you may be required to update your goals on the Okta website.
 1. If given the option, navigate to the "Admin" section.
 2. Navigate to Applications.
-Create an Application Integration, using the "OpenID Connect" option.
-When prompted, choose the "Web Application" option.
-Okta should show you some kind of "New Web App Integration" screen.
+Create an Application Integration, select the "OIDC - OpenID Connect" option and "Web Application" option.
 3. Under the "General Settings" area:
-   - Provide a name for the app integration that makes sense to you.
+   - Enter an "App integeration name".
 The intention here is local OSMT development.
-   - For Sign-in redirect URIs, enter `http://localhost:8080/login/oauth2/code/okta`
+   - Enter a "Sign-in redirect URIs", use `http://localhost:8080/login/oauth2/code/okta`
-   - For the Sign-out redirect URIs, enter `http://localhost:8080`
+   - Enter a "Sign-out redirect URIs", use `http://localhost:8080`
 4. Under the "Assignments" area:
    - Choose "Skip group assignment for now".
 6. Save your new Web Application Integration.
 Okta should show your new Wep App, with a few tabs towards the top.